Marshall Consultation Paper on Ontario Pension Solvency Funding Framework Released

 In this FTR Now we provide the consultation paper which was issued today as part of that review.

 The review is being led by David Marshall, former President and CEO of the Workplace Safety & Insurance Board.
 As set out in the 2016 Budget, “he will provide advice and recommendations to the Minister, with a view to assisting the Ministry of Finance in developing a balanced set of solvency funding reforms that would focus on plan sustainability, affordability and benefit security, and take into account the interests of pension stakeholders – including sponsors, unions, members and retirees.”
 A Stakeholder Reference Group has been appointed.
-Elizabeth Brown, chair of Hicks Morley’s Pension, Benefits & Executive Compensation Group, was appointed to this Group as the employer counsel representative.
+Elizabeth Brown, was appointed to this Group as the employer counsel representative.
 Significant stakeholder consultation, including with employers, unions and retirees, has already taken place.

 This Ontario review comes on the heels of alternative funding models having been recently introduced in Alberta, British Columbia and Quebec.
 Significantly, effective January 1, 2016, Quebec has eliminated the solvency funding requirements for private sector DB plans in exchange for a more robust going concern funding regime.